 The solar panel installation is divided into 27 strings connected to lighting and surge protection units placed on the roof.

 And unfortunately, they suffer from heavy thunderstorms too!

 From the roof, individual PV string cables goes down to our PV charge regulators (NetTracker) housed in 19" racks placed just under the roof.
 In the left rack the 350V DC rectifiers, distribution modules and battery supervision modules are housed.

 The system prioritize energy coming from the PV installation and when the available PV energy is not enough to support the load, the rectifiers seamlessly fills in the rest of the energy from the grid.
 Power sharing between the PV charge regulators and the rectifiers are passive, avoiding a "single point of failure" SW control module.

 In case of power outages the load is supported by a large lead-acid battery consisting of two strings, each with 26 blocks of 12V/200Ah, giving minimum 8 hours of backup energy supporting the load (servers + lighting).

-During sunny days the backup time is very long as the load is fully driven from the solar panels
+During sunny days the backup times is very long as the load is fully driven from the solar panels

 The DC LED lighting fixtures are our latest and super-efficient High Bay models that we developed for heavy, industrial use.
 They are dust and water splash protected and also supports DALI control.

-The high-bay LED fixture uses the latest and brightest Samsung LEDs on the market together with a highly efficient DC LED-driver.
+The High-Bay LED fixtures uses the latest and brightest Samsung LEDs on the market together with a highly efficient DC LED-driver